nastassjamotro/Programming-1-Portfolio/README.md

 ### Check, Checkmate, and Stalemate

-* check - When the King of a player can be taken by a piece of the opponent, one says that the King is in check.
+* Check - When the King of a player can be taken by a piece of the opponent, one says that the King is in check.
 It is not allowed to make a move, such that ones King is in check after the move.

-* checkmate - When a player is in check, and he cannot make a move such that after the move, the King is not in check, then he is mated.
+* Checkmate - When a player is in check, and he cannot make a move such that after the move, the King is not in check, then he is mated.
 The player that is mated loses the game, and the player that mates him wins the game.

-* stalemate - When a player cannot make any legal move, but he is not in check, then the player is said to be stalemated.
+* Stalemate - When a player cannot make any legal move, but he is not in check, then the player is said to be stalemated.
 In a case of a stalemate, the game is a draw.

 ## Starter

 The game starts off with a main menu screen.
 We decided to create a theme based game.
-The theme is Marvel vs. DC with Marvel being the white designated set of pieces and DC being the black designated set of pieces.
+The theme is Marvel vs. DC, with Marvel being the white designated set of pieces and DC being the black designated set of pieces.
 As soon as the game is opened, the starter menu will pop open.

 **Code for Starter Menu:**